Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time

-\paragraph{Information stored at nodes.} Due to Corollary~\ref{corollary:it-shortcuts} every node in $\H$ has at most $3\dmax+1 = O(\log n)$ downward $(i,t)$-shortcuts at any given time.
-Each node $u$ stores an array $\Dsc_u$ of size at most $3\dmax+1$ storing all downward $(i,t)$-shortcuts, together with a bitmap $b_u$ indicating which array slots of $\Dsc_u$ are full.\footnote{ Notice that when the data structure allocates the array $\Dsc_u$, it is not initialized and assumed to contain arbitrary values.
-One can only tell which values are meaningful and how to interpret them via the $\Occ_u$ and $\Dptr_u$ arrays.} The size of $\Dsc_u$ is chosen to be exactly enough for storing pointers to $(i,t)$-shortcuts for all possible $(i,t)$ pairs as well as one additional slot for temporary use.
+\paragraph{Information stored at $\H$-nodes.} Due to Corollary~\ref{corollary:it-shortcuts}, every node in $\H$ has at most $3\dmax+1 = O(\log n)$ downward $(i,t)$-shortcuts at any given time.
+Each node $u$ stores an array $\Dsc_u$ of size at most $3\dmax+1$ storing all downward $(i,t)$-shortcuts, together with a bitmap $\Occ_u$ indicating which array slots of $\Dsc_u$ are in use.\footnote{Notice that when the data structure allocates the array $\Dsc_u$, it is assumed to contain arbitrary values.
+One can only tell which values are meaningful and how to interpret them via the $\Occ_u$ and $\Dptr_u$ arrays.} The size of $\Dsc_u$ is chosen to be exactly enough for storing pointers to $(i,t)$-shortcuts for all possible $(i,t)$ pairs as well as one additional slot for temporary use during promotions/upgrades.
 However, a single shortcut may be shared by many $(i,t)$ pairs.
-In order to support fast access from $u$ to its downward $(i,t)$-shortcut we make use of a \emph{local dictionary} which is an array $\Dptr_u$ storing, for each $(i,t)$ pair, a $(\log \log n+2)$-bit index to the location in $\Dsc_u$ of the appropriate downward $\H$-shortcut, i.e.,
+In order to support fast access from $u$ to its downward $(i,t)$-shortcut, each node stores a \emph{local dictionary} which is an array $\Dptr_u$ storing, for each $(i,t)$ pair, a $(\log \log n+2)$-bit index to the location in $\Dsc_u$ of the appropriate downward $\H$-shortcut, i.e.,

 Notice that for an $\H$-node and a power $p$, there is at most one upward $\H$-shortcut from $v$ with power $p$.
-Thus, each node $v$ maintains an array $\Usc_v$ of $O(\log\log n)$ pointers to shortcuts, sorted by power to the upwards supporting $\H$-shortcuts of $v$.
-Moreover, at each node $v$ the data structure stores a $(3\dmax+1)$-length array $\Uptr_v$ of $\log\log\log n$ bit integers for each $(i,t)$ pair.
+Thus, each node $v$ maintains an array $\Usc_v$ of $O(\log\log n)$ pointers to shortcuts, sorted by power, to the upward supporting $\H$-shortcuts of $v$.
+Moreover, at each node $v$ the data structure stores a $(3\dmax+1)$-length array $\Uptr_v$ of $O(\log\log\log n)$-bit integers for each $(i,t)$ pair.
 Thus, the upward $(i, t)$-shortcut $\scut xv$ is accessed in $O(1)$ time, i.e.,